jbnetcat/Bash-Guide/Bash-Guide.md

 Ubuntu's default firewall config tool is ufw: uncomplicated firewall.
 It is disabled by default and was developed to ease iptables firewall configuration.
 To turn UFW on with the default set of rules:
 <pre>$ sudo ufw enable</pre>

 This guide is a work in progress and is in no way complete.
 The commands here are only the very tip of the iceberg when it comes to the *Bash* terminal's capabilities.
-More commands to come as this guide continues to be updated.
+More commands to come as this guide continues to be updated.<br>

+Return to <a href="#top">Top</a>.